 A student's progress will be tracked on the website via skills badges.
 For each completed module, students receive skills badges that allow the student to participate in subsequent activities such as higher-level modules or club climbs.
-The Mountaineers is transitioning from course badges to skills badges and some hiccups are to be expected.
-If you experience difficulties signing up for activities please contact info@mountaineers.org.
+The Mountaineers is transitioning from course badges to skills badges and some issues may occur where you are not permitted by website rules to sign up for an activity.
+You should be able to resolve this by contacting the activity leader, who can add you to the activity; or the Mountaineers' Info Desk at: info@mountaineers.org.